marianmeres/webrtc/API.md

   /** Initial reconnection delay in ms (doubles each attempt).
 Default: 1000 */ reconnectDelay?: number;

+  /** Timeout in ms for full reconnection to reach connected state.
+Default: 30000 */ fullReconnectTimeout?: number;

   /** Callback to control whether reconnection should proceed */ shouldReconnect?: (context: {
     attempt: number;